tomgur/shopizer/README.md

 	$ cd shopizer
 	$ mvn clean install

-Docker Image - (only after mvn install)
+Build the Docker Image - (only after mvn install)
 ------------
 From the command line with Docker installed